 Microsoft Teams Add Cloud Storage Integration & Synchronization

 Microsoft Teams is the newest aspect of Office 365 and is gaining traction.
 We’ve been using it for a while now and we are really liking it.
 Naturally, it’s a hub for teamwork and provides built-in tools and functionality for storage and collaboration.
-Unfortunately, content residing in O365 inhibits most of that functionality.
+Unfortunately, most of that functionality is limited to content that resides in Office 365.
 Which is a bummer, because people have content everywhere.
 You ask, “But isn’t the Microsoft Teams add cloud storage feature able to well, ‘add cloud storage?’”
 Yes, it does, and we’ll get to that shortly.
 But don’t forget about content that exists outside of the supported cloud platforms.
 What about content stored locally on-premises, in a homegrown application, or in a legacy solution?
 It’s unfortunate; there’s no way to access that content in Microsoft Teams.

 … Or is there?

 Let’s focus on the Files aspect of Teams.
 Referring to what you asked above, yes, Microsoft Teams add cloud storage does allow the capability to add to the Files library.
 Great!
 But, what does that really do for you?

 Let’s say your organization leverages Office 365 and Box.
 You have externally shared content that you would like to move from Box to Microsoft Teams, alleviating the pain from having to go into Box to edit.
 So, you use the Microsoft Teams cloud storage feature and wahoo!
 Your Box content now appears to be in Teams and everyone has one place to work with the Box content!

 Nope.
 Sorry.
 We wish it was that easy.